The-Foreigners/The-Foreigners.github.io/objectives.md

 - Clear Tresender Manor's basement cavern of necrotic magic.
   - Why is a cavern there?
   - Take possession of Manor? (or Sleeping Giant Taphouse?)

-- Acquire Augry, Warding Bond, and Revivify material components and a satchel.

 - Trade silver comb for Bowgentle's spellbook with a banshee in Thundertree for Sister Garaelle in Phandalin.